 Occasionally an employee may take a trip that includes both personal and business travel or the trip may originate from another location because of personal reasons.
 A combination trip does benefit the traveler to some extent, therefore, travelers should exercise special care not to seek reimbursement for expenses that could be construed as personal.

-When combined personal and business occurs, the following rules apply:
+When combined personal and business travel occurs, the following rules apply:

 - A cost comparison is required if the stay at the business location is extended more than 3 days prior to or after the dates of the business mission.

 - Additional expenses resulting from the added time, i.e., parking, lodging, fixed meals, etc., are not reimbursable.

-- A cost comparison is required when the airfare includes overnight stays at destinations (excepting normal connecting airports) other than the business destination(s).
+- A cost comparison is required when the airfare includes overnight stays at destinations (except normal connecting airports) other than the business destination(s).